-The procedure known as colonoscopies as a prophylactic for colon cancer is a multimillion dollar industry.
-Every year, over 14 million perfectly healthy individuals age 50 and up, submit themselves to this invasive procedure hoping to detect colorectal cancer.
+The procedure known as a colonoscopy as a prophylactic for colon cancer is a multimillion dollar industry.
+Every year, over 14 million perfectly healthy individuals age 50 and up, submit themselves to this invasive procedure, hoping to detect Colorectal cancer.
 But is it really effective?

 It’s a Painful and Dangerous Procedure

 It’s actually far more dangerous and potentially deadly than they’d like to admit.
 According to The Annals of Internal Medicine’s report on colonoscopies, an estimated 70,000 (0.5%) patients will be injured, or killed by a complication related to this procedure.

 This figure is 22% higher than the annual deaths from colorectal cancer itself – the very disease the device was designed to prevent.

 According to the Telemark Polyp Study I, colonoscopies actually increase mortality by 57%.
 For every person saved by a colonoscopy, 56 people suffer serious injury.

 A person can live for decades with colon cancer, but if the doctor punctures a hole in your intestine, you can die very quickly.
 The risk of infection is very high.
 It is very possible, and clinically proven, that you can be infected by any one of the following:

 HPV (Human Papilloma Virus); HIV; Mycobacterium tuberculosis, Helicobacter pylori,; Hepatitis B and C; Salmonella; Pseudomonas and Aeruginosa; Flu Viruses and other common bacteria such as, E. Coli O157:H7 and Creutzfeldt- Jakob Disease.

 Even though statistics say that 70,000 people will be injured or killed by this procedure this year, the actual number is far greater.
 But even if you go by only those that have been forced to be reported, the number of injuries are still significantly higher than the incidence of colorectal cancer.